4 bedrooms, very private, great kitchen, beautiful grounds, music art, nice vibe

-Mike Farrace purchased this house in 1997
+Mike Farrace purchased this House in 1997

 I purchased this property in 1997 mainly because my older son was nearing high-school age and there is a great public high school in this district, Rio Americano.
 This was before open enrollment.
 But I also really loved this particular property.
 The lot is almost a half-acre with many huge oak trees, a creek and all kinds of visual interest.
 It feels like you're in the forest even though you are right in the middle of town.
 The house itself also has a cool pedigree.
 Across the street is Arden Park, a very beautiful neighborhood that was once comprised of 8 acre 'ranchettes.'
 In the '50s, the neighborhood converted to smaller-lot residential zoning and the ranchettes were sold to developers.
 A neighbor of mine who was one of those developers told me there was one lot left and this was the house left on it.
 Real estate salespeople used it for a sales office as they sold the homes.
 As the lots sold out in around 1960, the house was purchased by the owners before me and moved to this location.
 Awhile back, I had a fire which resulted in the house being stripped to the shell.
 We moved walls and the staircase, replaced every surface and all electrical and plumbing and 90% of the windows.
 It is a pretty big place for one person with no kids around anymore.
 I recently moved into a nearby cottage and opened an office for my business.
 I decided to offer the property as a Sacramento short term rental property.
 I love this house and you will too!

 BUNGALOW LOCATION: The bungalow is centrally located in one of Sacramento's most beautiful and secure neighborhoods, and really is close to everything!
 Major and independent retail within a two-mile radius include Macys, Walmart, Williams-Sonoma, Paper Garden, Chico's, Talbots, Patrick James, Coldwater Creek, It's a Small World children's clothing, Nordstrom Rack, Ross and Marshalls and numerous drug and grocery, boutique clothing, fine wine, massage, sports, specialty bakery, cooking and music stores.
 There are dozens of high-quality restaurants in all price ranges within a mile radius and we are happy to recommend our favorites.
 There is a Whole Foods two miles away, Save Mart, Safeway even less, and great Italian (Cafe Vinoteca), French (Danielle's Creperie), and Nouveau Chinese (Chinois City Wok), up the street about 50 yards, right by a great florist (Arden Park Florist), and art gallery.
 Dry cleaning, sign shop, shoe repair, liquor store, Starbucks, and other specialty retail are within a couple hundred yards.